 Become a Peer Writing Tutor

-Because of the professional and scholarly nature of writing center tutoring work, we strongly encourage all students who are interested in becoming peer writing tutors to take WRPR 0212: Issues and Methods in Tutoring Writing (offered in spring).
+Because of the professional and scholarly nature of writing center tutoring work, we strongly encourage all students who are interested in becoming peer writing tutors to take WRPR 0212: Issues and Methods in Tutoring Writing (not offered spring 2023, will return spring 2024).
 Many of our NEASC peer institutions also have similar courses.
-Check out students’ experiences in the course (below) or request a sample syllabus from Dr. Giaimo at firstname.lastname@example.org
+Check out students’ experiences in the course (below) or request a sample syllabus from Dr. Giaimo at email@example.com

 Students who successfully complete WRPR 0212 are given priority in the application process.
 The Writing Center also hires a limited number of tutors through an application process each spring and summer.
 Applications require a resume, cover letter, writing sample, and Middlebury faculty/staff/peer tutor reference.

-Apply here to become a peer writing tutor in the 2022 - 2023 academic year.
-Applications will be accepted until late April with interviews following shortly thereafter.
-All students invited to become peer writing tutors will be asked to do 10 hours of (paid) training over the summer.
+Apply here to become a peer writing tutor in the fall 2023 - spring 2024 academic year.
+Applications will be accepted through April 2023 with interviews occurring on a rolling basis.
+All students invited to become peer writing tutors will be asked to do 10 - 15 hours of (paid) training over the summer.

 The Writing Center is a pedagogical and scholarly hub on campus.
 Peer writing tutors work with individual writers via our drop-in and online tutoring sites, or as course-embedded tutors.
 They also take on leadership roles at the center including mentoring new tutors, running peer tutor trainings and workshops, and creating writing programming like the mindfulness writing challenge, conversation circles, writing groups, and pandemic processing space.
 Several tutors on our staff also engage in educational and writing studies research under the mentorship of Dr. Giaimo.
 These projects have resulted in conference presentations, publications, and several other kinds of positive and long-term outcomes, such as fellowship awards and graduate school acceptances.